-2. Gather financial data
+Gathering financial data

 As soon as you have set your ideal targets, you can now move forward with the actual financial data that you have at hand.
 How much is your business earning every quarter?
 How much is your business spending on utilities and business operations?
 Determining these costs will make it easier for you to draft a business financial plan.

-3. Analyze existing data
+Analyzing existing data

 Consider your options before giving it a final go.
 There are many consequences to be considered as you choose different strategies.
 Make sure you thoroughly understand the pros and cons of each strategy before leaping right into it.

 Give your initial business financial plan several months to see how it is faring.
-Check your cash inflows against your outflows and make sure you are getting the ideal numbers.
+Check your cash inflows against your outflows to make sure you are getting the ideal numbers.
 You can opt to change certain aspects of your business financial plan as you deem fit.